a-trigueros/AdventOfCraft2024/exercise/Day12.md

 - [X] Collection first class citizen for Toys & Child repository
 - [X] Santa initialization can be made outside
 - [X] Behavior can be made an enum
-- [ ] Test builder pattern may make sense given it allows to initialize santa too
+- [X] Does test builder pattern bring value ?

 Commits
 1. Behavior as an enum